gryphius/port-forward/README.md

 Source: This utility uses the code examples from http://mattscodecave.com/posts/using-python-and-upnp-to-forward-a-port.html

 Compatibility:
-port-forward.py is compatible with python 2 allows line-command port-forward-3.py is compatible with python 3 allows line-command portforwardlib.py can be imported and the function forwardPort ca be used to forward a port.
+port-forward.py is compatible with python 2 allows line-command.<br>
+port-forward-3.py is compatible with python 3 allows line-command.<br>
+portforwardlib.py can be imported and the function forwardPort ca be used to forward a port.<br>

 Usage examples: